 What all is really included in that $80, $200, $500 TEFL class?

-To recap, at this point you've been taught by a university-level instructor, and you've also received an internationally accredited and recognized TEFL certification all for a cost equivalent to an average road bike.
+To recap, at this point you've been taught by a university-level instructor, and you've also received an internationally accredited and recognized TEFL certification all for a cost equivalent to a used bicycle.
 Skeptical?
 We're skeptical.

 What should happen after your TEFL class?
 Are you sent links to a few job boards and told to start researching?
 Or are you working with a trained advisor and creating a customize plan for your job search?

 You need to know if you're receiving any sort of post-course job search guidance.
 You need to know how much (if any) human interaction or personalized support is included in your tuition.
 Will you have access to networking opportunities or a way to connect with fellow alumni?

 Read About International TEFL Academy Job Search Guidance.

 In short — are you paying for a piece of paper that you don’t know how to use, or are you paying for a professional teaching certification and personalized support & guidance that will lead you to a fantastic teaching job online or overseas?

 You want to work with trained, professional TEFL advisors that have walked the walk, lived overseas before, and truly live and breathe international travel.
 You want an advisor who is trained on the ins and outs of international teaching markets and can advise you on countries you’re qualified for, requirements you’ll need, salaries you can expect, and everything in between.

 Looking to teach English online?
 We've got you covered there too - Will ITA Help Me Find a Job Teaching English Online?